Galser/ptfe-prodmount-vc-cloud/README.md

 # Requirements

 This repository assumes general knowledge about Terraform, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
-We also going to use Vagrant with VirtualBox.
+We also going to use AWS EC2 as our infrastructure provider, DNS service of GoDaddy and SSL Certificates from LetsEncrypt.

 To learn more about the mentioned above tools and technologies -  please check section [Technologies near the end of the README](#technologies)